-AMA COPYRIGHT STATEMENT CPT© is the 2002-2024 copyright of the American Medical Association.
+AMA COPYRIGHT STATEMENT CPT© is the 2002-2025 copyright of the American Medical Association.
 All Rights Reserved.
-CPTTM is a registered trademark of the American Medical Association.
+CPT[TM] is a registered trademark of the American Medical Association.
 Applicable FARS/DFARS Apply to Government Use.
 Fee schedules, relative value units, conversion factors and/or related components are not assigned by the AMA, are not part of CPT, and the AMA is not recommending their use.
 The AMA does not directly or indirectly practice medicine or dispense medical services.
 The AMA assumes no liability for data contained or not contained herein.

-RELATED POLICIES AND PROCEDURES 1309 Medically Necessary Contact Lenses
+RELATED POLICIES AND PROCEDURES

+1309 Medically Necessary Contact Lenses 1309 Medically Necessary Contact Lenses

-DOCUMENT HISTORY Approval Date Revisions Effective Date 06/20/2018 Initial Policy 06/20/2018 07/25/2019 Minor revisions 08/01/2019 06/03/2020 Add specific criteria for transitional lenses, light filter/tints, and polycarbonate coatings; policy renamed.
+Approval Date Revisions Effective Date 06/20/2018 Initial Policy 06/20/2018 07/25/2019 Minor revisions 08/01/2019 06/03/2020 Add specific criteria for transitional lenses, light filter/tints, and polycarbonate coatings; policy renamed.
 09/01/2020 04/07/2021 Restated the metric for high ametropia for poly carbonate lenses to any meridian from "spherical equivalent.
 Added 5 CPT codes for lens tints and chromatic coatings.
 09/01/2021 04/06/2022 Annual review; no criteria changes 07/01/2022 04/12/2023 Annual review; no criteria changes.
 Add 4 add on codes to configuration.
-Codes are not new to policy. n/a not effected 04/24/2023 2 nd review for Q2 2023: Change parameters of high ametropia for polycarbonate lenses from >6.
-To (≥ -6.00 or ≥ +4.00) in any meridian.
-Add ≥ sign to current measure (+/- 8.00 diopters) for high index lenses.
-08/01/2023 04/03/2024 For polycarbonate lenses, removed visual acuity requirements for monocular patients; clarified blue blocking lenses are not medically necessary. n/a not effected 04/16/2024 Adjusted list formatting to clarify that polycarbonate lenses may be medically necessary as standalone reasons of disability, or vocational, occupational, or recreational tasks.
-07/01/2024
+Codes are not new to policy. n/a not effected 04/24/2023 2 nd review for Q2 2023: Change parameters of high ametropia for polycarbonate lenses from >6 to ≥ -6.00 or ≥ +4.00 in any meridian.
+Add > sign to current measure (+/- 8.00 diopters) for high index lenses.
+08/01/2023 04/03/2024 For polycarbonate lenses, removed visual acuity requirements for monocular patients; clarified blue blocking lenses are not medically necessary. n/a not effected 04/16/2024 Adjusted list formatting to clarify that polycarbonate lenses may be medically necessary for standalone reasons of disability, vocational or occupational risks, or recreational tasks.
+07/01/2024 04/09/2025 For photochromatic lenses add indications of pigmentary retinal dystrophy and aphakia.
+For FL-41 filters add indication of light induced migraines.
+08/01/2025